Harald Nielsen: International career

-Harald Nielsen made his debut for the Danish national team on 13 September 1959 against Norway in Oslo, as the youngest Danish national team player ever.
+Harald Nielsen made his debut for the Denmark national team on 13 September 1959 against Norway in Oslo, as the youngest Denmark national team player ever.
 Only 17 years and 322 days old, he scored a single goal in the 4–2 win.

 In the summer of 1960, he represented Denmark at the 1960 Summer Olympics football tournament in Rome.
 Denmark finished runners-up and Nielsen was the leading goals scorer of the tournament with 6 goals.

 His international potential as a striker became obvious already on 10 May 1960, when he scored two goals in a Copenhagen XI game against the 1958 Brazilian world champions team, which two years earlier had another largely unknown 17-year-old Pelé making his debut on the world stage.
-The two would meet again playing for their respective club teams later in their careers, but in a strange twist of fates while Pelé was essentially banned from playing outside Brazilian team(s), Nielsen would be banned from playing on the Danish national team.
-As the Danish Football Association did not allow professionals to represent the Danish national team until 1971, Nielsen was banned from the national team at 19 years old when he joined Bologna, and would not play another national team match.
+The two would meet again playing for their respective club teams later in their careers, but in a strange twist of fates while Pelé was essentially banned from playing outside Brazilian team(s), Nielsen would be banned from playing on the Denmark national team.
+As the Danish Football Association did not allow professionals to represent the Denmark national team until 1971, Nielsen was banned from the national team at 19 years old when he joined Bologna, and would not play another national team match.
 This was a great frustration to Harald Nielsen, which he repeatedly voiced in interviews with Danish media.